Sea to Summit X Set 32 Review

 Our Analysis and Test Results

 The Sea to Summit X Set 32 is built for two people who plan on getting after it in the backcountry.
-While it's not the lightest cooking set-up, it is super packable and a Top Pick.
+While it's not the lightest cooking set-up, it is super packable.
 Be careful to ensure you use all pieces properly, or you could end up with a bent lid, or even worse, a hole in the sidewall of your pot.
 While it is expensive, you might find its unique construction and utility worth the price.

 This cooking set features three different pieces that nestle into one another.
 It has a 2.8L pot, one 1.3L kettle, and an 8-inch pan.
 These pieces are constructed of hard-anodized aluminum that articulates with the burner.
 Water boils fast in both the pot and kettle, while a large amount of food, sufficient for two people, can be made.
 The material on the pot doesn't distribute heat evenly, and sticky substances like scrambled eggs do get stuck, but with careful care, this packable cook set does a great job while cooking.

 On an adventure in the beautiful islands of Hawaii, we sought out remote beaches, packing in our food and cooking our meals by the ocean.
 Our breakfasts typically consisted of bacon, eggs, and some rolls, while our dinners were a smorgasbord of veggies, rice, and other delicious fix-ins.